Catherinekaburagichina/Calculator-App/README.md

  # Calculator-App 🖩
-A straightforward and easy-to-use application developed in Kotlin.
+A straightforward and easy-to-use calculator application developed in Kotlin.